Recommendation Algorithms on Social Media Platforms

-Recommendation algorithms, built into social media media platforms, Internet search tools, e-commerce sites, and other digital applications, influence people's behaviors and choices on a daily basis in largely unnoticed ways.
+Recommendation algorithms, built into social media media platforms, Internet search tools, e-commerce sites, and other digital applications, influence people's behaviors and choices on a daily basis in often unnoticed ways.

 While algorithms are simply "instructions for solving a problem or completing a task" (Rainie & Anderson, 2017, para.
 2), they can be used to shape thinking and behavior by doing things like suggesting "products, services, and information to users based on analysis of data" (Voice Tech Podcast, Medium, June 25, 2019, para.
 2).
 For example, social media platforms use recommendation algorithms to determine what you should see on their sites (e.g., posts, sponsored ads, people) based on data about what you have viewed, bought, or done before.

-In these activities, you will examine YouTube's recommendation algorithm and then design your own.
+In the following activities, you will examine YouTube's recommendation algorithm and then design your own.

 Activity 1: Evaluate YouTube's Recommendation Algorithm